laurmertea/coffee-machine-python-developer/README.md

 ### Stage 2: Machines have needs
 Program the machine to calculate the amount of ingredients it needs depending on how many people want some coffee.

+### Stage 3: Enough coffee for everyone
+Working with conditions, program the machine to estimate how many creamy coffees it can make based on the amount of ingredients we enter.